johndun/experiments/codebuddy_prompts/image_data.md

 - Run the tests with `pytest`

-## Prompt 4: Interactive exploration to figure out how to calculate the min and max pixel values of an image dataset
+## Interactive exploration to figure out how to calculate the min and max pixel values of an image dataset

 Complete the following steps one at a time.
-If you run into any problems, stop your work and I will assist you.

-- Using ipython, initialize the tiny mnist dataset using `dataset.load_from_disk("test_data/test_mnist")`
+Do not use the PROJECT_PATH environment variable in any python scripts.

+Using ipython, import get_dataset from data.get_dataset and use it to initialize `test_data/tiny_mnist`

-- Use `torchvision.transforms.ToTensor` to transform the dataset to torch tensors
+Use the `torchvision.transforms.ToTensor` transform to update the `image` field to be a torch tensor.
+- Define a function that inputs a list of samples and use batched map function

 ## Prompt 4: Prepare to work on normalization function